BlackMarch77/ScriptingFinal/README.md

 Comunication Protocol: The microcontroller communicates with another system over the network using HTTP

-Host Interaction: The project interacts with a network service, OpenWeather API.
+Host Interaction: The project interacts with a network service, Open Meteo.
 This service is used to retrieve weather data

 Version Control: The entire Projects codebase is managed in a Git repository